 Like other Mexican dips, this 7-Layer Flag Dip can definitely be made ahead of time.
 In fact, it's preferable to make it ahead of time and refrigerate it covered until serving time.

 I like to use grape tomatoes because of their size and shape.
-If you’re unable to find grape tomatoes, you could also use finely chopped Roma tomatoes that you had seeded.
+If you're unable to find grape tomatoes, you could also use finely chopped, seeded Roma tomatoes.

 Other Dip Recipes